avblocks/avblocks-wiki-net/_sources/avblocks-for-net/setting-license-info.md

             // This must be done before calling Library.SetLicense Library.SetLicenseTls(true);

-            // Pass the license XML to Library::setLicense
+            // Pass the license XML as string to Library.SetLicense
             // NOTE: If the license expireDate is in the past,
             // this will trigger a license verification call
             // to Primo Software over the Internet.